 Dr. Jason Karlawish is a Professor of Medicine, Medical Ethics and Health Policy at the University of Pennsylvania Perelman School of Medicine.
 He is board-certified in geriatric medicine.

-Dr. Karlawish is a Senior Fellow of the Leonard Davis Institute of Health Economics, a fellow of the University of Pennsylvania’s Institute on Aging, Director of the Penn Neurodegenerative Disease Ethics and Policy Program, and Associate Director of the Penn Memory Center.
+Dr. Karlawish is a Senior Fellow of the Leonard Davis Institute of Health Economics, a fellow of the University of Pennsylvania’s Institute on Aging, Director of the Penn Neurodegenerative Disease Ethics and Policy Program, associate director of the Clinical Core and co-associate director of the Alzheimer’s Disease Core Center, and acting co-director of the Penn Memory Center.
 He is also Director of the Alzheimer’s Disease Center’s Outreach, Recruitment and Education Core.
 In addition, he directs the Penn Prevention Research Center’s Healthy Brain Research Center, a member of the CDC supported Healthy BRAIN Network dedicated to surveillance, education, awareness and empowerment that promotes brain health.

 He is also the project leader of makingsenseofalzheimers.org, a creative space for understanding the past, present and future of Alzheimer’s disease.
 Produced by the Penn Neurodegenerative Disease Ethics and Policy program and the Outreach, Recruitment and Education Core of the Alzheimer’s Disease Center at the University of Pennsylvania; and made possible by a startup grant from MetLife Foundation, the website launched in September 2014.
 Making Sense of Alzheimer’s is an evolving forum for conversation about the disease.
 Its collection of ideas captures the many dimensions of Alzheimer’s, through the perspective of caregivers, patients, artists, researchers and clinicians.
 Utilizing multi-media formats such as slideshows, video, and audio clips, along with written stories, the site explores the changing understanding of what Alzheimer’s is and how it affects our ethics and ideas of personhood.